msaintja/CheXpert-policies/README.md

 # $SPARK_HOME/bin/spark-shell --master "local[4]" --driver-memory 10G -i ../code/train_val_test_split.scala
 ```

+> NOTE: By default, this file will result in implementing a I-Zeros, U-0.66 policy.
+You may change this according to the comments provided in the file.

 Copy over the resulting files from HDFS to your local filesystem storage:

 ```